-- 5. In what ways do you feel your gang awareness programs were effective?
+5. In what ways do you feel your gang awareness programs were effective?

 SMCPS has been transparent about emerging student involvement in reported gang related activities and the increasingly destructive and disruptive actions taken by individuals identifying themselves as members of local community gangs.
 We have actively partnered with the Sheriff's office to coordinate messaging, information, and appropriate response.
-The Memorandum of Understanding between schools, the State's Attorney's Office (required under Maryland Education Article 7-424.2) was reviewed and revised on February 15, 2018.
-The Memorandum of Understanding between schools and law enforcement (required under Maryland Education Article 7-424.2) was reviewed and revised on August 24, 2019. - 6.
-How were/are administrators and teachers trained to implement your gang policy/regulations?
+The Memorandum of Understanding between schools and the State's Attorney's Office (required under Maryland Education Article 7-424.2) was reviewed and revised on February 15, 2018 for a term of three (3) years.
+The Memorandum of Understanding between schools and revised under Maryland Education Article 7-424.2) was reviewed and revised on February 15, 2018 for a term of three (3) years.
+The Memorandum of Understanding between schools and revised under Maryland Education Article 7-424.2) was reviewed and revised on Article 7-424.2) was

+6. How were/are administrators and teachers trained to implement your gang policy/regulations?

-Administrators and teachers are trained annually as part of the required online trainings through Safe Schools.
+Administrators and teachers are trained annually as part of the required online training.
 Staff members are required to complete the training by mid-October of each school year.